karamany1998/wirestorm-challenge/README.md

 4- main.c: the most exciting part of the project.
 Used epoll() to make it event-driven and used pthreads to handle sending data to the different destinations.
+5- Makefile: build the project using "make" and then run "./server" (Ez)